A Rip in the Iron Curtain: Photos From the Hungarian Revolution, 1956

 In Budapest last week . . . the Russian masters and their desperate Hungarian puppets faced a new and formidable foe.
 The city’s women, some of whom had fought earlier at the side of their men and then had bitterly buried the men who had fallen, suddenly banded together in a series of fresh demonstrations of defiance.

-Four decades later, on November 9, 1989, thousands of people attacked a brute, concrete symbol of the Cold War — and of the Warsaw Pact’s illegitimacy — not with rifles and Molotov cocktails, but with sledgehammers and pickaxes.
-Almost exactly 33 years to the day after the Hungarian Revolution ended in defeat, the Berlin Wall — which had not yet been built when Budapest first rose up against the USSR — fell peacefully.
+Thirty-three years to the day after the start of the uprising, on Oct.
+23, 1989, president Mátyás Szűrös officially declared the establishment of the Hungarian Republic, replacing in an instant the Hungarian People’s Republic.
+A few weeks later, on Nov.
+9, 1989, thousands of people attacked a brute, concrete symbol of the Cold War—and of the Warsaw Pact’s illegitimacy—not with rifles and Molotov cocktails, but with sledgehammers and pickaxes.
+Four decades after the Hungarian Revolution had ended in defeat, the Berlin Wall—which had not yet been built when Budapest first rose up against the USSR—peacefully fell.

 The Cold War was over.